Projects

 Project Lead: Centre for Research and Education on Violence Against Women & Children in the Faculty of Education at Western University

-This project is funded by the Public Health Agency of Canada and is designed to address the unique need of survivors of family violence within the family justice system.
-Canada’s research centres on violence against women will initiate, host and support a Community of Practice (CoP) comprised of family violence experts, survivors, family lawyers, researchers, mental health, and social service professionals .
+This project was funded by the Public Health Agency of Canada and is designed to address the unique need of survivors of family violence within the family justice system.
+Canada’s research centres on violence against women will initiate, host and support a Community of Practice (CoP) comprised of family violence experts, survivors, family lawyers, researchers, mental health, and social service professionals.

 Ce projet, financé par l’Agence de santé publique du Canada, est conçu pour répondre aux besoins particuliers des survivants de la violence familiale au sein du système de justice familiale.
 Les centres de recherche canadiens sur la violence envers les femmes lanceront, accueilleront et soutiendront une communauté de pratique (CdP) composée d’experts en violence familiale, de survivants, d’avocats de la famille, de chercheurs, de professionnels de la santé mentale et des services sociaux.

-The overarching goal of the project is to enhanced support to survivors of violence through the family law system by increasing opportunities for family law practitioners to have training, guidance and resources to support trauma-informed practice, and to improve coordination of services that will enhance the safety and wellbeing of all parties.
+The overarching goal of the project was to enhance support to survivors of violence through the family law system by increasing opportunities for family law practitioners to have training, guidance and resources to support trauma-informed practice, and to improve coordination of services that will enhance the safety and wellbeing of all parties.

 L’objectif général du projet est d’améliorer le soutien aux survivants de la violence par le biais du système de droit de la famille en augmentant les possibilités pour les praticiens du droit de la famille d’avoir une formation, des conseils et des ressources pour soutenir une pratique tenant compte des traumatismes, et d’améliorer la coordination des services qui amélioreront la sécurité et le bien-être de toutes les parties.

-Major goals for the project (November 2020 and November 2023) include the following:
+Major goals for the project (November 2020 and November 2023) included the following:

 1. Foster communication, collaboration and build relationship among experts from the family violence and family law sectors;